EDCD/EDMarketConnector/docs/Releasing.md

 	1. Ensure you have `pip` installed.
 If needs be see [Installing pip](https://pip.pypa.io/en/stable/installing/)
 	1. The easiest way is to utilise the `requirements-dev.txt` file:
 	 `python -m pip install -r requirements-dev.txt`.
-This will install all dependencies plus anything required for development
+This will install all dependencies plus anything required for development *other than py2exe, see above*.
 	1. Else check the contents of both `requirements.txt` and `requirements-dev.txt`, and ensure the modules listed there are installed as per the version requirements.

 If you are using different versions of any of these tools then please ensure that the paths where they're installed match the associated lines in